Kyle Farmer Player Props: Twins vs. Astros

-After going 2-for-5 with an RBI in his last game, Kyle Farmer and the Minnesota Twins take on the Houston Astros (who will start Luis Garcia) at 2:10 PM ET on Saturday.
+The Minnesota Twins and Kyle Farmer, who went 3-for-4 with a double, a home run and three RBI last time out, take on Hunter Brown and the Houston Astros at Target Field, Sunday at 2:10 PM ET.

-In his last appearance, he had two hits (going 2-for-5 with an RBI) against the Astros.
+In his previous game, he collected three RBI (going 3-for-4 with a double and a home run) against the Astros.

 Kyle Farmer Game Info & Props vs. the Astros